Skip to Content

 The lawyers at Brais Law Firm have decades of experience helping injured seamen, cruise ship crew members, dock and harbor workers, and other individuals employed in California’s maritime industry recover compensation for lost earnings, medical expenses, and other damages.
 We also represent California residents and vacationers who have suffered personal injuries in all types of accidents on or near the water.
 We know that these types of injuries can be severe and life-altering.
 If you or a loved one has been hurt or killed in a maritime accident, our objective is to make certain that you get the compensation you need to heal and rebuild your life.

-Cruise lines operating out of the Port of San Diego include:
+Injured on a Cruise Line Operating Out of the Port of San Diego?

 • Aida Cruises